OptinMonster makes it easy to hide or show campaigns based on the cookies in your visitor’s browser.

 - matches the pattern

-If either the cookie’s name or value is irrelevant, use the is anything option.
+- If either the cookie’s key or value is irrelevant, choose the is anything option.

 - Cookie Definition and Code Overview

 - Get and set the cookies associated with the current document.